Enforcer/implementing-the-clean-architecture/README.md

 # Implementing the Clean Architecture
 An example project for my book under the same title.
 [English version in digital format available on Leanpub](https://leanpub.com/implementing-the-clean-architecture), [polish version in print will be available soon](https://helion.magazyn.pl/Implementowanie-Czystej-Architektury-w-Pythonie/imczar/ksiazka.html)!

-This repository is meant to be a reference of many useful pattersn when one implements projects using the Clean Architecture or Domain-Driven Design.
+This repository is meant to be a reference of many useful patterns when one implements projects using the Clean Architecture or Domain-Driven Design.

 # Table of contents
 - [Diagrams](#diagrams) (coming soon)